hackertunity/hackertunity-client-cms/src/pages/our-team/index.md

 templateKey: 'team-page'
 path: /our-team
 title: The Team
-heading: 'Test head for team page'
+heading: Test head for team page
 ---

 ### Point One